SURGroup/UQpy/docs/source/dimension_reduction/grassmann/optimization_methods/index.rst

 The :class:`.StochasticGradientDescent` class is imported using the following command:

->>> from UQpy.dimension_reduction.grassmann_manifold.optimization_methods.StochasticGradientDescent import StochasticGradientDescent
+>>> from UQpy.dimension_reduction.grassmann_manifold.optimization.StochasticGradientDescent import StochasticGradientDescent

 One can use the following command to instantiate the class :class:`.StochasticGradientDescent`

-.. autoclass:: UQpy.dimension_reduction.grassmann_manifold.optimization_methods.StochasticGradientDescent
+.. autoclass:: UQpy.dimension_reduction.grassmann_manifold.optimization.StochasticGradientDescent
     :members: